Hundemeier/sacn/README.md

 It is useful to check if the test coverage changed with `coverage run -m pytest` and then `coverage html`, which generates a `htmlcov/index.html` file with all the information.

 ### Changelog
+ * 1.10.0: *Important change*: the `bind_address` of the `sACNreceiver` is ignored on Linux when binding the socket to an address.
+This is part of a bugfix, but might alter behavior in certain cases.
+(Thanks to andrewyager!
+See #51 for more information)
  * 1.9.1: When a sACN packet could not be send out, the exception is raised instead of silently dropped.
 (Thanks to andrewyager!
 See #48 for more information)
  * 1.9.0: The behavior of multicast sending and receiving is now unified across most operating systems.
 This means Windows no longer requires to set a `bind_address` to be able to use multicast or universe discovery.
 (Thanks to mthespian!
 See #42 for more information)
  * 1.8.1: Calling `stop` on a sender or receiver now closes the underlying socket too.
 Note: after stopping a sender or receiver, it can not be started again with `start`.
 (See #39 for more information)